-Figure 5.2: Example of activity recognition probabilities using poses and displacements extracted from 11 joints.
-Black represents standing, green starting, red walking and blue stopping.
+Figure 5.1: Example of activity recognition probabilities when poses and displacements extracted from 41 joints are used.
+Black represents a standing activity, green a starting action, red a walking action and blue a stopping activity.
 Top: pedestrian poses at significant instants of time.
 Middle: probabilities for each activity.
 Bottom: zoom in of the transitions.